favo/pintomind-pi-os/README.md

 We have created a `.xinitrc` file which defines what the desktop environment should do when started.
 Ours only starts a minimal window manager (`metacity`, required by most apps), and launches the `pintomind-player` app.

-## Automatic system updates
-We use the `unattended-upgrades` package to automatically install updates.
-This is configured by the `start_chroot_script` file of the `pintomindos` module, and contains some fixes that were required to make the module work on Raspberry Pi OS.

 ## Screen rotation and resolution
 Before the app is started by the `.xinitrc` script, we call a custom script that reads a file